named-data/NDNFS/README.md

 To run on Ubuntu:

 	./server [-p prefix] [-d dbname]
+	./client [-n prefix] [-i minsuffixcomps] [-a maxsuffixcomps] [-c childselector]

-By default, prefix = "/", dbname = 'ndnfs.root'.
+For server, prefix = "/", dbname = 'ndnfs.root' by default.
 This will start the server module that serves incoming interest with name under prefix "prefix" for possible matching content objects stored in database on localhost specified by "dbname"
-	./client [-n prefix] [-i minsuffixcomps] [-a maxsuffixcomps] [-c childselector]

-Must at least specify prefix with -n option.
+For client, the prefix must be specified with -n option.
 This will issue an interest with speficied name selectors and send it to localhost for data fectching.

 Compilation on Mac OS
 ---------------------